crashbell/node-bb/README.md

 # node-babel-boilerplate
 Centralize build steps in one library.
-For any application applies Babel, Gulp tasks and ESLint, just simply include this library in `package.json`, it will automatically __overwrite__ `.babelrc`, `gulp.js` files
+For any application applies Babel, Gulp tasks and ESLint, just simply include this library in `package.json`, it will automatically __overwrite__ `.babelrc`, `.eslintrc`, `gulp.js`

 ```json
   "devDependencies": {